 Dolphins are known to travel 80 miles per day and to dive to 150 feet.
 Clearly, they love to be on the move.
 For this reason, dolphins are symbols of freedom.
 It should also be noted that dolphins are polygamous, meaning they have more than one mate.

-Is the dolphin spirit telling you to go out and have an affair?
-Hardly!
-But if you are in a committed relationship, the dolphin can a sign that you and your partner need to give each other more room in your relationship to grow and explore new interests, even if they are not shared.
+This doesn’t mean that if you see a dolphin you should go out and have an affair!
+But it can be a sign that if you’re single, it’s ok to play the field until you find your soul mate.
+It can also mean that if you’re in a committed relationship, you and your partner may need to give each other more room in your relationship to grow and explore new interests, even if they are not shared.

-However, while dolphins revel in their freedom, they also stick with their pods.
-They are not independent animals in the way that hawks and foxes are.
-Perhaps it’s time to plan a trip with a group of friends or join a club of some kind that helps you to expand your horizons.
+While dolphins revel in their freedom, they also like to stick with their pods.
+They’re not independent animals in the way that hawks and foxes are.
+They love their dolphin buddies too much.
+Perhaps it’s time to plan a trip with a group of friends, your family, or to join a club of some kind that helps you to expand your horizons.

 The dolphin spirit reminds you to look for opportunities for collaboration based around shared goals, values, and interests.